gvwilson/buildtogether.tech/src/process/index.md

 ## Process as Feedback Loops

-I think about process in terms of [%i "feedback loops" %]feedback loops[%/i%] on different timescales ([%f feedback-loops %]).
+I think about process in terms of feedback loops[%i "feedback loops" %] on different timescales ([%f feedback-loops %]).
 Any particular team emphasizes some of these and pays less attention to others.